damaniayash/Fractal-Chaos-Game/README.md

 ### Instructions

-Animation is disabled by default
+Animation is disabled by default.

-In order to run with animations do:
+In order to run with animations do

 `python3 chaos_game.py -a True`

-When animations is True the drawing process is slowed.
+NOTE:When animations is True the drawing process is slowed.

 ### Seirpinski Triangle and Viscek Fractal
 <p float="left">